Sunil-9647/linux-learning/cicd-learning/day10-ci-cd-fundamentals.md

 Linux does not allow scripts to run without execute permission.

-In CI:
+In CI:<br>
 + Scripts often fail due to missing permissions
 + This is a very common real-world issue

 Giving execute permission ensures CI can run scripts.